 The world’s longest hydraulically inserted pipeline has just been completed by A.Hak under the River Humber, in partnership with Skanska and PORR Group.
 At 5km long and 30m at its deepest point, the pipeline will supply up to 25% of the UK’s gas.

-A.Hak is involved in building a new gas pipeline under the River Humber.
+A.Hak is involved, together with two partners*, in building a new gas pipeline under the River Humber.
 The operations under this river got inserting of 5km 42” concreted weight coated of pipeline involved.
 With this operation a world record is broken and this will be registered in the Guinness book of records.

 Two of A.Haks’ hydraulic thrusting machines pushed tight 620m long, 850t sections of pipe on rollers into the brand new tunnel (diameter 3,65m.
 30m under the river).